mateichik/ai-challenge/03-06-2025-structured-bug-report/result.md

-1. Title
+1. **Title**
-Logout Button Unresponsive on Safari Browser
+   Logout Button Non-Responsive in Safari

-2. Description
+2. **Description**
-The logout button does not respond when clicked while using the Safari browser.
-No feedback or action is triggered, and the user remains logged in.
+   The logout button on the web client does not respond when clicked in the Safari browser.
+Users remain logged in and no action is taken upon clicking.

-3. Steps to Reproduce
+3. **Steps to Reproduce**

-1. Log into the application.
+   1. Open the web application in Safari.
-2. Navigate to any page where the logout button is visible.
+   2. Log in with valid user credentials.
-3. Click the logout button using Safari.
+   3. Click on the “Logout” button.
+   4. Observe that nothing happens and the user remains on the same page.

-4. Expected vs. Actual Behavior
+4. **Expected vs. Actual Behavior**

-**Expected:**
-Clicking the logout button logs the user out and redirects to the login screen.
+   * **Expected Behavior:** Clicking the logout button should terminate the session and redirect the user to the login page or landing page indicating successful logout.

-**Actual:**
-Clicking the logout button has no effect; the user remains logged in with no visual feedback.
+   * **Actual Behavior:** Clicking the logout button produces no response; the user remains logged in and stays on the current page.

-5. Environment
+5. **Environment**

-**Client:** Web
+   * Client: Web
-**Browser:** Safari
+   * Browser: Safari
-**Browser Version:**
+   * Browser Version: *(unspecified)*

-6. Severity or Impact
+6. **Severity or Impact**
    Major